primakov/precision-medicine-toolbox/docs/index.md

 This project is licensed under the BSD-3-Clause License (see the [LICENSE](https://github.com/primakov/precision-medicine-toolbox/blob/master/LICENSE) for the details).
 ## Acknowledgements
+The authors would like to thank:
-The Precision Medicine department colleagues for their support and feedback.
+    * the Precision Medicine department colleagues for their support and feedback,
+    * Mart Smidt for testing the tool on the different data,
+    * external users for the feedback,
-PyRadiomics for a reliable open-source tool for features extraction.
+    * PyRadiomics for a reliable open-source tool for features extraction,
-Hugo Aerts et al. for the Lung1 dataset we used to demonstrate our functionality and TCIA for the publically available data.
+    * Hugo Aerts et al. for the Lung1 dataset we used to demonstrate our functionality and The Cancer Imaging Archive for the publically available data.